-The Trust’s aim is to build a museum and a railway to display its collection of industrial narrow gauge equipment that has been gathered from various industries around the UK in the last 30 years, and in doing so we aim to educate and entertain both the general public and the railway enthusiast.
+The objective of the Moseley Railway Trust is to build a museum and a railway to display and demonstrate its collection of industrial narrow gauge equipment.
+This collection has been gathered from various industries around the UK in the last 30 years, and in doing so we aim to educate and entertain both the general public and the railway enthusiast.
 An important aspect is that it should be a working museum, not simply a collection of static exhibits.

 The Industrial Narrow Gauge Railway is an unusual aspect of British Industrial Heritage that is now almost extinct.
 These small, self-contained railway systems were often hidden away from the general public and served such diverse industries as brickmaking, sewage works, munitions factories, mines, civil engineering and many more.

-The Trust now has a permanent home in the Apedale Country Park in Staffordshire alongside the Apedale Heritage Centre, where a railway is being constructed and a museum is planned.
+Since 2008, the Moseley Railway Trust has established a permanent home in the Apedale Country Park in Staffordshire alongside the Apedale Heritage Centre.

 New members are always welcome and there are many opportunities not only to exploit existing skills but to learn completely new ones.
 For membership details please click here.